WebDevBernard/ICBC_E-Stamp_Tool/README.md

 <h1 align="center">ICBC E-Stamp Tool</h1>

-This script provides a one-click solution to apply the digital validation stamp to most ICBC policy documents.
-It scans your Downloads folder, applies the stamp, and generates two PDF files: one customer copy and one batch copy.
+This script offers a one-click solution to apply a digital validation stamp to most ICBC policy documents.
+For your convenience, it will automatically find the pdf that looks like a policy document and apply the ICBC digital validation stamp.

+In addition to stamping, the script includes a fillable Excel sheet that can copy and rename an unmodified or blank policy document to a shared drive or other backup location.
+It will preserve the metadata such as the modified date and can sort into seperate folders based on the name code in "Producer 2".

+There are two scripts included: `icbc_e-stamp_and_copy_tool` and the `bulk_copy_icbc_tool`.
+The `bulk_copy_icbc_tool` is a tool that can do the copy step without limiting how many pdfs to scan.
+This allows you to create a central store with all your policy documents renamed for easy identification.

 <table align="center">
   <tr>